 2. Find the most beautiful Christmas tree in Tallinn

 It's abundantly clear that the most beautiful Christmas tree in Estonia is located in Town Hall Square.
 The world's first public Christmas tree placed in this exact spot in the 15th century.
 It's definitely not, however, the only decorated spruce tree in Tallinn: Christmas trees tower over nearly every square, large museum and shopping centre in the city, each more splendid than the next.
-This year, you will be able to admire Estonia's largest Christmas tree made only out of reed, a number of generously decorated evergreen beauties, interesting innovative solutions and, of course, classic Christmas trees.
-See if you can find them all!
+This year in Tallinn, you will be able to admire a number of generously decorated evergreen beauties, interesting innovative solutions and, of course, classic Christmas trees.

 3. Be part of at least one of Tallinn's cultural experiences

 During the busy holiday period, people seem to forget that Christmas is first and foremost a time for your loved ones.
-What could be better than stepping out of your daily routines together, visiting one of several dozen museums in the city, listening to a church concert or catching an exciting Christmas play?
+What could be better than stepping out of your daily routines together, visiting one of several dozen museums in the city, listening to a concert or discover new exhibitions?
 The cultural life of Tallinn is diverse and many museums and attractions are offering special programmes during the holiday period.
 Find the perfect experience for you on our Christmas event calendar.

 Think you know Tallinn through and through?
 Or quite the opposite – you don't know much of anything about different parts of town?
 On city tours, you will discover places you had no idea existed, see familiar places from a fresh perspective and learn many new and exciting things.
 During the holiday period, there is much on offer: a selection of fun time-travelling trips to the Middle Ages, lantern tours, stories of animals in the city, dinner walks and much more.